 June 15, Thursday, Day 66 , Sea Isle City NJ

 Funny.
 We met two couples at our marina in Cape May who are headed to Canada, and one couple had recently completed the Great Loop.
-They are still in Cape May, waiting for the Atlantic Ocean to calm down, and were wondering if they should try the New Jersey Intracostal (NJICW) instead.
-Here’s the answer…
+They are still in Cape May, waiting for the Atlantic Ocean to calm down, and emailed us wondering if they should try the New Jersey Intracostal (NJICW) instead.
+Here’s the answer we sent them…

 On the other hand, we ended up visiting two little resort towns.
 The Stone Harbor Yacht Club at their expensive but nice marina last night and today we walked around Sea Isle City today while the props were replaced.